kief/infrastructure-as-code.com/_patterns/stack-replication/singleton-stack.md

 </figure>

-## Challenges
+## Consequences

-There are several problems with singleton stacks as an approach for multiple instances of the same infrastructure.
+There are several problems with singleton stacks as an approach for maintaining multiple instances of the same infrastructure.
 One is that it increases the chances of errors.
 After a change is tested in one environment, it is copied into the code for the next environment.
 The change may not be copied correctly, especially if it actually involves changing the code in several places.
 The risk might be lower if the code can be completely replaced with the code from the environment.

 <figure>